Secure-Embedded-Systems/Skiva/hardware/README.md

 * designs:		template design files for FPGA prototyping boards
 * lib: 			VHDL libraries

+## Tool requirements
+* Xilinx ISE: To generate programmable file for SAKURA-G FPGA board.
+For this project, we used the 14.7 version of ISE.
+* Quartus: To genenerate the programmable file for DE2 FPGA board.
+For this project, we used the 17.0 version of Quartus.

 ## Getting started
+### SAKURA-G board
 To get the programmable file for Sakura-G FPGA board, run the following commands:
 ```sh
 $ cd designs/leon3-sakura/
 $ make ise
 ```
 The output file is leon3mp.bit and can be programmed on the main FPGA on Sakura-G board.
+### DE2 board
 To get the programmable file for DE2 FPGA board, run the following commands:
 ```sh
 $ cd designs/leon3-terasic-de2-115/
 $ make quartus
 ```
-The generated programmable files LEON3_DE2115_quartus.qpf and LEON3_DE2115_quartus.qsf can be used to program the DE2 board.
+The generated programmable files LEON3_DE2115_quartus.sof and LEON3_DE2115_quartus.pof can be used to program the DE2 board.

+### Ready programmable files
+In case you cannot generate the programmable files, you can use the ones available in folder.